 - Exchange Traded Funds (ETFs) or mutual funds

-- International stocks (ADRs) or funds, including emerging markets
+- International stocks (ADRs) or funds

 - Cash and cash equivalents, including money market funds and U.S. Treasury Bills